manansaini/assignment/Instructions.md

  ---------------------------------------------------------

+ Login to the Ubuntu server using private key authentication.

  #### 1. Secure System
  - a) disable ssh login for root

-       cd to the path /etc/ssh/sshd_config and updated the below changes:
+       Edit the ssh config file using vi editor as below:
+        $ vi /etc/ssh/sshd_config

+       Find the below line and change it to PermitRootLogin as no:
-       $ PermitRootLogin no
+        PermitRootLogin no

-       after making the changes restart the SSH using:
+       After making the changes SSH need to be restarted but we will restart after next step.
-       $ (sudo) service ssh restart

 - b) disable ssh password based login

+       Edit the ssh config file using vi editor as below:
-        $ cd /etc/ssh/sshd_config
+        $ vi /etc/ssh/sshd_config

-        $ #PasswordAuthentication yes
-        comment it and change it to NO
+       Find the below line if value is not set to no change it to no, which is already no in our case:

-        $ PasswordAuthentication no
+        PasswordAuthentication no

-        then restarted the ssh service
+       Clsoe the editor using keyboard keys <esc> : wq <enter>

+       Now restart theSH service using below command:
-       $ (sudo) service ssh restart
+        $ service ssh restart

 - c) create a user for yourself and include the user in the **sudo** group